-The majority of the School's funding is received from the Commonwealth of Massachusetts Department of Elementary and Secondary Education and is based on a standard rate per pupil.
-The School received \$1,937,274 in per pupil funding in fiscal year 2019, which represents 65% of the School's revenue.
-In addition, the School received various federal, state and private grants, which totaled \$406,429.
+The majority of the School's funding is received from the Commonwealth of Massachusetts Department of Elementary and Secondary Education (DESE) and is based on a DESE established rate per pupil.
+The School received \$4,368,679 in per pupil funding in fiscal year 2022.
+This represents 77% of the School's revenue for the year ended June 30, 2022.
+In addition, the School received various federal, state and private grants, which totaled \$698,461 for the fiscal years 2022.